Keats/vincentprouillet/content/articles/speeding-up-django-postgres.md

 ## Background

 At my current contract, we process hundreds of thousand of articles a day and those are saved in some different models as we go along the pipeline.
-The stack for that application is Django + PostgreSQL + [rq](http://python-rq.org/) (alternative to the classic Celery for the queues).
+The stack for that application is Django (1.6) + PostgreSQL (9.3) + [rq](http://python-rq.org/) (alternative to the classic Celery for the queues).
 Tasks started to take way too much time and so I started looking into.
-This is not going to mention caching but things should obviously be cached if this is applicated to your project.
+This is not going to mention caching but things should obviously be cached if it is possible in your project.

 ## Speeding up Django queries